-Silent blenders and traditional blenders differ primarily in their noise output and design.
-Silent blenders, as the name suggests, are engineered to operate at significantly lower noise levels compared to their traditional counterparts.
+Silent blenders and traditional blenders differ mainly in their noise levels and overall design.
+Silent blenders, as the name suggests, are specifically designed to operate at much lower noise levels compared to regular blenders.

 Key Takeaways